Implanted Venous Access Devices (Port-a-Cath®)

 Implantation of a PORT-A-CATH® system involves a minor, brief surgical procedure.
 It is placed completely inside the body.
 One end of the catheter is inserted into the vein, while the other end is connected to the portal — which is placed completely under the skin.
 The tip of the catheter is located in a vein at a point just above the heart.
 Once the portal and catheter are in place and the incisions are healed, you will only notice a small bump under your skin.

 How are medications and fluids delivered through the system?

-After the port is implanted, it can be used for the delivery of fluids and medications as well as for obtaining blood samples.
-To access your implanted port, the clinician will insert a needle through your skin and the portal septum.
+After the port is implanted, it can be used for the delivery of fluids, medications, and obtaining blood samples.
+To access your implanted port, the oncologist will insert a needle through your skin and the portal septum.
 Because the needle goes through the skin, you will probably feel a pricking sensation.
 This sensation may decrease over time.
-The medication or fluid flows through the needle, into the portal chamber and through the catheter directly into the bloodstream.
+The medication or fluid flows through the needle into the portal chamber and through the catheter directly into the bloodstream.
 The medications or fluids are administered into the system using a syringe, sometimes called IV push, or as a continuous infusion through IV tubing attached to a medication bag with or without the use of an infusion pump.
-Please note, on occasion, your port-a-cath may not always give/or have a blood return when we attempt withdrawal.
+Please note, on occasion, your PORT-A-CATH® may not always give/or have a blood return when we attempt withdrawal.

 Caring for your PORT-A-CATH®